altfool/wheelchair-control/keyboardctl/readme.md

 ### Attention
   If your wheelchair has a higher moving speed or move to some wrong direction, just press the **down arrow (&darr;)** to stop it!
 The joystick on wheelchair won't work in this case!
 Once the down arrow pressed, it immediated stop the wheelchair.
-Please be CAREFUL when you test the code and we are not RESPONSIBLE for anything happened.
+Please be CAREFUL when you test the code and we are **NOT** responsible for anything happened.